calldatasystems/emailai/README.md

 ## Getting Started for Developers

-We offer a hosted version of Inbox Zero at [https://calldata.app](https://calldata.app).
+We offer a hosted version of Email AI at [https://calldata.app](https://calldata.app).
 To self-host follow the steps below.

 ### Setup